The fractional AI executive model for mid-size companies

 Forget the consultant model where someone drops in monthly for a board presentation.
 Modern fractional executives integrate into your leadership team while maintaining strategic focus.

 The strategic advisor model works for mature companies needing quarterly guidance.
 Think 2-3 days per month focused on strategy reviews, board presentations, and major decision support.
-Typical cost: $6,000-$10,000 monthly.
+While large corporations secure full-time CAIOs, demand for fractional CAIOs is rising specifically among mid-sized companies.

 The implementation partner model fits companies launching specific AI initiatives.
 This is project-based, usually 3-6 months at 15-20 hours weekly.
 You get hands-on leadership for critical initiatives without permanent overhead.

 I prefer the transformation leader model for companies serious about AI adoption.
 This means 20-25 hours weekly for 6-12 months, enough time to build capabilities, not just strategies.
+BCG’s research shows 70% of transformation effort should go to people and processes, 20% to technology, and only 10% to algorithms.
 We’re talking about embedding AI thinking into your DNA, not just buying some tools.

 The optimization model kicks in once AI is running.
 Maybe 5-10 hours monthly for performance reviews, troubleshooting, and continuous improvement.
 You’ve built the engine; now we’re tuning it.